 The shimmering effect can give the look of natural sunlight on a planted aquarium, creating a small piece of your underwater garden.
 It provides an externally controllable feature with a pair of ports and is controllable by an external controller.
 In a daisy chain series connection, a single external controller is enough.

 - Capable of producing a spectacular shimmer.

-- Provide an efficient heat management system, thus ensures better longevity.
+- Provide an efficient heat management system, thus ensuring better longevity.

 - The light is tranquil.